Supawich2307/projectCrypto/readme.md

 2. File any filetype as a plaintext

 #testcase
-1. String "Hello World" Number: n binary is 10010000 covert to decimal is 144.
+1. String "Hello World" Number: 8, binary is 10010000 covert to decimal is 144.
 163 is prime and also safe prime

+2. File Test.in contain number written in paintext binary is 11000100 convert to decimal is 196.
+227 is prime and safe prime